-H 1 IRC safety cover is installed on This code section is less restriction than the local amendment adopted in conjunction with the 2012 ICC set of codes.
+H + • + IRC Continues to waive perimeter fencing requirements if a lockable safety cover is installed on a residential swimming pool This code section is less restriction than the local amendment adopted in conjunction with the 2012 ICC set of codes.
 Staff recommends maintaining the prior 2012 local amendment to continue to require perimeter barriers even if a lockable safety cover is provided, as this requirement maintains better life safety provisions.
 Staff recommends maintaining current code requirements for pool barriers.
 Keep current amendment: 305.1 (Barrier Requirements) General Change to read: The provisions of this section shall apply to the design of barriers for all aquatic vessels.
 These design controls are intended to provide protection against the potential drowning and near drowning by restricting access to such vessels.
 These requirements provide an integrated level of protection against potential drowning through the use of physical barriers and warning devices.
 Barrier exceptions: 1.
 Spas or hot tubs with a lockable safety cover which complies with ASTM F 1346.
 IRC Requires glazing adjacent to the landing at the bottom of a stairway where the glazing is less than 36" above the landing.
 Staff recommends a local amendment, which was also recommended by the IRC code review committee, to require glazing adjacent to the landing at the bottom of a stairway where the glazing is less than 60" above the landing.
 The proposed revision will make the IRC requirements consistent with the IBC requirements.
 R308.4.6 Glazing Adjacent to Stairs and Ramps: Revise Exception 2.
 Exception 2.
 Glazing 60 inches or more measured horizontally from the walking surface.